Nancy Marchand: Career

 Marchand made her first professional stage appearance in 1946 in The Late George Apley in Ogunquit, Maine.
 She made her Broadway debut in The Taming of the Shrew in 1951.
 She won a Distinguished Performance Obie Award for The Balcony, and she was nominated for the Tony Award for Best Performance by a Leading Actress in a Play for The White Liars & Black Comedy.
 She was nominated four times for the Drama Desk Award, winning for Morning's at Seven.
 She won a second Obie for her performance in A. R. Gurney's The Cocktail Hour.

+In 1953, she made her television debut starring opposite Rod Steiger on The Philco Television Playhouse in the television play Marty.
 Marchand originated the roles of Vinnie Phillips on the CBS soap opera Love of Life and Theresa Lamonte on the NBC soap opera Another World.
 She also starred as matriarch Edith Cushing on Lovers and Friends, a short-lived soap opera.

 Marchand was renowned for her roles as patrician newspaper publisher Margaret Pynchon on Lou Grant, winning four Emmy Awards as Best Supporting Actress in a Dramatic Series, and as matriarch Livia Soprano, mother of Tony Soprano on the HBO series The Sopranos, which earned her a Golden Globe Award and a Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Drama Series, as well as two Emmy Award nominations.

 She appeared in many anthology series in the early days of television, including The Philco Television Playhouse (on which she starred in Marty opposite Rod Steiger), Kraft Television Theatre, Studio One, and Playhouse 90.
 Additional television credits include The Law and Mr. Jones, Spenser: For Hire, Law & Order, Homicide: Life on the Street, Coach, and Night Court.

-Marchand's feature film credits included The Bachelor Party, Ladybug Ladybug, Me, Natalie, Tell Me That You Love Me, Junie Moon, The Hospital, The Bostonians, From the Hip, Jefferson in Paris, Brain Donors, Reckless, The Naked Gun, Sabrina and Dear God.
+Marchand's feature film credits included The Bachelor Party, Ladybug Ladybug, Me, Natalie, Tell Me That You Love Me, Junie Moon, The Hospital, The Bostonians, From the Hip, Jefferson in Paris, Brain Donors, Reckless, The Naked Gun, Sabrina, and Dear God.

 Marchand's death occurred between Seasons 2 and 3 of The Sopranos, before a plot line prominently involving her character was resolved.
-Her death was written into the plot, and one final scene was created for her using computer-generated imagery, which was a new technology at the time, together with outtakes from previous seasons.
+Her death was written into the plot, and one final scene was created for her using computer-generated imagery, which was a groundbreaking technology at the time, together with outtakes from previous seasons.

 Personal life

 Marchand was married to actor Paul Sparer.
-He died in 1999 from cancer at age 75.
+He died in 1999 from cancer.
 The couple had three children: Katie, David, and Rachel, and seven grandchildren.

-Marchand suffered from lung cancer, emphysema, and COPD.
-She died on June 18, 2000, a day before her 72nd birthday, in Stratford, Connecticut.
+A long time chain smoker, Marchand suffered from lung cancer, emphysema, and COPD.
+She died on June 18, 2000 in Stratford, Connecticut, the day before her 72nd birthday.
 She was posthumously inducted into the American Theater Hall of Fame.